 How to Apply for a Visa to Thailand

 I once checked the requirements for a Thailand visa as a Nigerian citizen and passport holder living in Lagos, Nigeria.
-The details I found pushed the country further down my travel list.
+The details I found pushed the country further down my list of places to visit.

-This isn’t to say that getting a Thai visa from Nigeria is impossible, it just required several hoops that I was not prepared to jump at the time.
+This isn’t to say that getting a Thai visa from Nigeria is impossible; it just required several hoops that I was not prepared to jump through at the time.

 Grand Palace Thailand